EmbraceLife/My_Journey_on_Kaggle/README.md

 - 2023.1.21: inspiration from Radek's newsletter from last week
 	- > Many activities are worth doing, worth participating in, <mark style="background: #FFB8EBA6;">even if you never stand a chance to be the best in the world at them</mark>
 - 2023.1.22: Trying to build a template for tabluar classification and regression competition, see twitter thread [here](https://twitter.com/shendusuipian/status/1617165686601842689)
-- 2023.1.23: Learn from how to do hyperparam search from a  [notebook](https://www.kaggle.com/code/kirillka95/ps-s03e03-eda-16-models-test-0-94)  shared #todo;  I started to do some research on github copilot
+- 2023.1.23: Learn from how to do hyperparam search from a  [notebook](https://www.kaggle.com/code/kirillka95/ps-s03e03-eda-16-models-test-0-94)  shared.
+I started to do some research on github copilot
 - 2023.1.24: I have paused my kaggle work since yesterday, mainly due to a 2-day project, which is whether and how to get me started on working with github copilot efficiently [[Learn about github copilot and vscode]].
-I have done the research (not feeling super useful to me at the moment, but vscode is useful and I get copilot installed to try it out.
-However, I am feeling losing the momentum and steam in doing kaggle today 😱😱😱 Is it normal, should I rest for a day from worrying not making progress on kaggle work and to get my strength back?
-Well, get some the template work done, should have peace in sleep now 😂
+	- I have done some research but not feeling the current copilot to be super useful to my needs at the moment.
+But vscode is useful and I still get copilot installed to try it out.
+	- However, in the process I found out how powerful chatGPT and codex models are, and I suddenly have a strong urge to do something useful with them for myself.
+	- Although I integrated a new notebook which taught me how to do random search for hyperparams 🎉🔥 into my template last night (but I didn't rewrite them 😔), maybe partly because of this urge of trying out gpt-3, I am feeling losing the momentum and steam in doing kaggle today 😱😱😱.
+I fear it may sink my commitment to learn on kaggleIs.
+I am struggling and looking for compromise between keeping my momentum on kaggle and trying out gpt3.
 -